logzio/logz-docs/_source/_includes/p8s-shipping/k8s-troubleshooting.md

 #### Suggested remedy

 Check that the listener and token of your account are correct.
-You can view them in the [manage accounts section](https://app.logz.io/#/dashboard/settings/manage-accounts).
+You can view them in the [Manage tokens section](https://app.logz.io/#/dashboard/settings/manage-tokens/data-shipping?product=metrics).

+## Problem: Windows nodes error

+???????????

 ### Possible cause - Incorrect username and/or password for Windows nodes